nmshd/documentation/_docs_explore/51-backbone.md

 ## Backbone Services (Runtime)

 (Micro-)Services of the Backbone are deployed on a Kubernetes cluster within the Backbone Infrastructure.
-These services implement the Enmeshed business logic on top of the infrastructure services provided by the Backbone Infrastructure.
+These services implement the enmeshed business logic on top of the infrastructure services provided by the Backbone Infrastructure.

 The following services are available on the runtime: